 If You Wear Powder Blush…Try a Cream Blush

 If powder blush has been part of your normal beauty routine for years, you might never have considered switching to a new product.
 But try a cream formula once, and it may convince you to permanently change your routine.
 For a fresh flush, our beauty editors recommend applying a cream blush to just the apple of your cheeks.
-In the best blush product test (our editors tried out more than 50!), the Bobbi Brown Cheek Glow Palette was pretty, versatile, and easy-to-blend.
-This simple palette comes with two shades: Dab the deeper color on the apples of your cheeks, and tap the lighter shade on cheekbones as a highlighter.
+The Kosas Color & Light Palette comes with two shades, a true pink perfect for dabbing on the apples of your cheeks, and a lighter champagne shade that can be tapped on cheekbones as a highlighter.
 This duo will update your routine and save space in your makeup bag.

 If You Wear Black Eyeliner…Try Brown or Bronze

 Black eyeliner is a staple in many makeup bags, and because it’s part of your daily routine, you’ve probably never considered changing shades.
 But our beauty editors suggest trying a brown or bronze eyeliner instead.
 It will still provide definition, but it’s softer and will bring out any gold fleck in your eyes.
 If you’re not sure which brand to grab at the store, check out our list of favorite eyeliners, then make sure you read the packaging carefully to get the shade you want.

 If You Keep Hitting Snooze…Try a New Alarm Clock

 Switching out your usual alarm clock can have amazing effects on your sleep quality.
 Studies have found that using your phone as your alarm makes it more likely you’ll browse your phone late into the night and check it first thing in the morning.
 And all of that pre-bed screen time won’t help your insomnia.
 The quick fix?
 Leave your phone out of the bedroom and make a small investment in a new alarm clock.